chorpo/Sitecore.Algolia/CONTRIBUTING.md

 ## Sandbox

-Similar to Debug but copies output dlls into **/sandbox/Website/bin/** folder
+Similar to Debug but copies output DLLs into **/sandbox/Website/bin/** folder